moisespr/saloodo/README.md

 This project uses Symfony Security for basic token authentication.

-The requests should send along a `X-AUTH-TOKEN`.
+The requests should contains a X-AUTH-TOKEN header.

 As this is a challenge project, it comes with two tokens and it's not possibile to create new tokens for now.